To strengthen communities through addressing the reinforcement of the individual youth of the community.

 APECA, with the Ministry of Education, conducts leadership training classes.
 This project teaches people how to work with each other and with government agencies to provide the needed services to their remote villages.

 Relationships evolve, emerging from the awareness we have within that tell us when we are safe, in danger, happy, sad, trusting, or fearful.
 Every culture has a way of teaching their experiences to the next generation, intuitively preparing their off-spring with the knowledge needed for survival.

 APECA is formally registered with The National Government, The Regional Government, and collaborates with the Ministry of Health, Ministry of Agriculture, Ministry of Education and Ministry of the Environment in Peru.
 Recognizing that education is the most effective form of empowerment, the APECA program, with its projects seeks to empower the under-served villagers of the rainforest villages.

 APECA has developed an extensive network of collaborators within the Region of Loreto.
 The greatest numbers are leaders in communities throughout the region, however, there are many government officials, medical professionals, and school authorities collaborating to achieve the many success of APECA’s program.

 Community relationships throughout the region are the true strength of the organization.
-Over the course of 20 years APECA has provided direct services including education and first aid.
+Over the course of its existence APECA has provided direct services including education and first aid.
 APECA has kept promises made to village communities, and has consistently demonstrated to villagers that APECA exists to help them help themselves.